-- 18. Criminal Code, R.S.C.
+- 22. Criminal Code, R.S.C.
 1985, c.
 C-46, s.
 84(1).
-See the definition of "prohibited device." - 19.
-"Airsoft gun" is a common name for a type of replica firearm that is part of a category of air guns that are "devices that have a low muzzle velocity and muzzle energy, and that usually discharge projectiles made out of a substance such as plastic or wax rather than metal."
-They are "not powerful enough to cause serious injury or death, but designed to resemble a real firearm with near precision."
-See Royal Canadian Mounted Police, "Air guns," Specific types of firearms. - Public Safety Canada, A comprehensive strategy to address gun violence and strengthen gun laws in Canada: BILL C-21, An Act to amend certain Acts and to make certain consequential amendments (firearms). - 21.
-Ibid. - Regulations Prescribing Certain Firearms and Other Weapons, Components and Parts of Weapons, Accessories, Cartridge Magazines, Ammunition and Projectiles as Prohibited or Restricted, SOR/98-462, Schedule, Part 4: Prohibited Devices, s.
-3. - 23.
-Section 109(1)(b) of the Criminal Code lists the various offences for which the court must make such an order: - (b) an offence under subsection 85(1) (using firearm in commission of offence), subsection 85(2) (using imitation firearm in commission of offence), 95(1) (possession of prohibited or restricted firearm with ammunition), 99(1) (weapons trafficking), 100(1) (possession for purpose of weapons trafficking), 102(1) (making automatic firearm), 103(1) (importing or exporting knowing it is unauthorized) or section 264 (criminal harassment). - 24.
-Public Safety Canada, A comprehensive strategy to address gun violence and strengthen gun laws in Canada: BILL C-21, An Act to amend certain Acts and to make certain consequential amendments (firearms). - 25.
-Ibid. - 26.
-Under section 117.011(1) of the Criminal Code, a peace officer, firearms officer or chief firearms officer may apply to a provincial court judge for a limitations on access order if they believe on reasonable grounds that the person in question lives with or is an associate of a person who is prohibited by an order made under the Act or any other Act of Parliament from possessing any firearm, cross-bow, prohibited weapon, restricted weapon, prohibited device, ammunition, prohibited ammunition or explosive substances, or all such things, and the other person would or might have access to any such thing that is in the possession of the person in question.
+See the definition of "prohibited device." - Regulations Prescribing Certain Firearms and Other Weapons, Components and Parts of Weapons, Accessories, Cartridge Magazines, Ammunition and Projectiles as Prohibited or Restricted, SOR/98-462, Schedule, Part 4: Prohibited Devices, s.
+3. - 24.
 Criminal Code, R.S.C.
 1985, c.
-C-46, s.
-117.011(1). - 27.
+C-46.
+Section 109(1)(b) of the Code lists the various offences for which the court must make such an order: - (b) an offence under subsection 85(1) (using firearm in commission of offence), subsection 85(2) (using imitation firearm in commission of offence), 95(1) (possession of prohibited or restricted firearm with ammunition), 99(1) (weapons trafficking), 100(1) (possession for purpose of weapons trafficking), 102(1) (making automatic firearm), 103(1) (importing or exporting knowing it is unauthorized) or section 264 (criminal harassment). - 25.
+Public Safety Canada, A comprehensive strategy to address gun violence and strengthen gun laws in Canada: Bill C-21, An Act to amend certain Acts and to make certain consequential amendments (firearms). - 26.
+Ibid. - 27.
+Criminal Code, R.S.C.
+1985, c.
+C-46.
+Under section 117.011(1) of the Code, - [a] peace officer, firearms officer or chief firearms officer may apply to a provincial court judge for an order under this section where the peace officer, firearms officer or chief firearms officer believes on reasonable grounds that - (a) the person against whom the order is sought cohabits with, or is an associate of, another person who is prohibited by any order made under this Act or any other Act of Parliament from possessing any firearm, cross-bow, prohibited weapon, restricted weapon, prohibited device, ammunition, prohibited ammunition or explosive substance, or all such things; and - (b) the other person would or might have access to any such thing that is in the possession of the person against whom the order is sought. - 28.
 Firearms Act, S.C.
 1995, c.
 39, ss.
-12.1 and 13. - 28.
-House of Commons, Sessional Paper, Paper no. 8560-441-492-01, 30 May 2022. - 29.
+12.1 and 13. - Regulations Amending Certain Regulations Made Under the Firearms Act, SOR/2022-219, October 2022, in Canada Gazette, Part II, 9 November 2022. - 30.
 See Interpretation Act, R.S.C.
 1985, c.
 I-21, s.
-34(2). - 30.
-Nuclear Safety and Control Act, S.C.
+34(2).

+31. Pursuant to section 24 of the Nuclear Safety and Control Act, the Commission "may establish classes of licences authorizing the licensee to carry on any activity described in any of paragraphs 26(a) to (f) that is specified in the licence for the period that is specified in the licence."
+See Nuclear Safety and Control Act, S.C.
 1997, c.
+9, s.
+26:

-9. - 31.
-Pursuant to section 24 of the Nuclear Safety and Control Act, the Commission "may establish classes of licences authorizing the licensee to carry on any activity described in any of paragraphs 26(a) to (f) that is specified in the licence for the period that is specified in the licence."
-Section 26 reads as follows: - 26 Subject to the regulations, no person shall, except in accordance with a licence, - (a) possess, transfer, import, export, use or abandon a nuclear substance, prescribed equipment or prescribed information; - (b) mine, produce, refine, convert, enrich, process, reprocess, package, transport, manage, store or dispose of a nuclear substance; - (c) produce or service prescribed equipment; - (d) operate a dosimetry service for the purposes of this Act; - (e) prepare a site for, construct, operate, modify, decommission or abandon a nuclear facility: or - (f) construct, operate, decommission or abandon a nuclear-powered vehicle or bring a nuclear-powered vehicle into Canada.
+Subject to the regulations, no person shall, except in accordance with a licence,

+- (a) possess, transfer, import, export, use or abandon a nuclear substance, prescribed equipment or prescribed information; - (b) mine, produce, refine, convert, enrich, process, reprocess, package, transport, manage, store or dispose of a nuclear substance; - (c) produce or service prescribed equipment; - (d) operate a dosimetry service for the purposes of this Act; - (e) prepare a site for, construct, operate, modify, decommission or abandon a nuclear facility; or - (f) construct, operate, decommission or abandon a nuclear-powered vehicle or bring a nuclear-powered vehicle into Canada.